awesome-spark/spark-gotchas/10_date_timestamps_and_lies.md

 > Since version: 3.1.4

-So basically, all you have to do is setting this up in the in your data source connection configuration url as following :
+So basically, all you have to do is setting this up in the in your data source connection configuration url as following:

 ```scala
 val params = "zeroDateTimeBehavior=convertToNull"